Meet our writer

 Jesse is the engineering manager of the Mobile Investing squad.
 He has worked previously as a full stack engineer on both the Smart Servicing Engineering Team as well as the Betterment For Advisors Engineering Team.
 At work, Jesse is involved in several ERSGs and is usually finding new and exciting ways to document and share engineering knowledge.
 When he's not coding he's usually running absurdly long distances, watering his plants, or writing songs.

-Most popular by Jesse Harrelson
+Articles by Jesse Harrelson

 Using Targeted Universalism To Build Inclusive Features